SUPERHUMAN SPORTS DESIGN CHALLENGE

 - March 29, 2018: Notification of acceptance

 - July 2 - July 6 2018 Design competition

 Submissions must include the following parts:

-The Superhuman Sports Design Challenge in Delft is the first international symposium on superhuman sports.
-It will take place in Delft, Netherlands from July 2-5, 2018.
-The goal is to from then on have a from then on a yearly challenge international symposium on superhuman sports towards 2020 in Tokyo, Japan during the Olympic Summer Games.
+The first design challenge is scheduled to take place in Delft, Netherlands from July 2-6, 2018.
+The goal is to have from then on a yearly challenge towards 2020 in Tokyo, Japan during the Olympic Summer Games.

 - Stephan Lukosch, Delft University of Technology, Netherlands

 - Kai Kunze, Keio University, Japan

 Feel free to email us (Stephan Lukosch and Kai Kunze) regarding issues and to provide feedback: [log in to unmask]

 2628 BX Delft

 P +31 (0)15-2783403